Community Service

 Click here for Tina’s notes on making sewing kits.

-Community Recipients
+Our Community Recipients

 Would you like to help with one of our community service projects?
 Below are just some of the organizations we support.
 There is one which fits just about anyone’s favorite charity or stash!